Exoplanets: mystery about floating barium – astronomers discovered the heaviest element in the atmosphere of two exoplanets

 The results revealed something surprising: In the upper atmospheres of both exoplanets, the astronomers discovered the spectral lines of barium, an alkaline earth metal which, with an atomic mass of around 137, is around 2.5 times heavier than iron.
 “This is the heaviest element that has so far been detected in the atmosphere of an exoplanet,” the researchers explain.
 The spectral lines showed that the barium in the planetary gas envelopes occurred as a positively charged ion.

 “In a way, this was an accidental discovery because we didn’t expect or look for barium,” says Silva.
-The alkaline earth metal melts under normal conditions at around 727 degrees and evaporates at 1,637 degrees, so it could be gaseous at least temporarily on the two gas giants.
-“The presence of barium ions on both exoplanets could indicate that this heavy element is common in the atmospheres of ultra-hot Jupiters,” speculate Silva and his team.
+The alkaline earth metal melts under normal conditions at around 727 degrees and evaporates at 1,637 degrees, so it might be gaseous at least temporarily on the two gas giants.
+“The presence of barium ions on both exoplanets might indicate that this heavy element is common in the atmospheres of ultra-hot Jupiters,” speculate Silva and his team.

-mystery about the location
+mystery regarding the location

 Even more surprising, however, is the place where the astronomers detected barium: “What is actually puzzling and paradoxical is: Why is there such a heavy element in the upper layers of the atmosphere of these planets?” asks Silva.
 Given the high gravity of the planets, one would expect heavy elements like barium to sink rapidly and only occur in the lower layers of the planetary gas envelope.